Salman Ahmed Shaikh

 Below, we look at the social and cultural importance of Hajj and what implications it has at an individual level and how it shapes societal behavior and actions.

-Hajj is a special ‘Ibadah’ in Islam.
-It simultaneously contains an element of other important ‘Ibadah’ in Islam, like Jihad and fasting.
 In Jihad, one is contributing with one’s physical capabilities and money to fight against evil in the way of Allah.
 It involves a travel away from home and sacrifice of one’s wealth and even life.
-In Hajj too, one travels away from family to meet Allah and exhibit one’s determination to surrender before Allah.
+In Hajj too, one travels away from family to meet Allah and exhibits one’s determination to surrender before Allah.

-Just like in fasting, in Hajj too, one refrains from certain allowable activities for the time being in order to fulfill Allah’s commands.
+Just like in fasting, in Hajj too, one refrains from certain allowable activities for the time being in order to fulfil Allah’s commands.
 By this resentment, one is reinvigorating the pledge with Allah to follow His commands consistently.

-From the social point of view, thousands of people come for Hajj from all over the world having different races, color, belonging to different countries and speaking different languages.
+From the social point of view, thousands of people come for Hajj from all over the world having different races, colour, belonging to different countries and speaking different languages.
 They all come to perform Hajj and follow the rituals in the same manner to exhibit that there is no difference in Islam between human beings on the basis of wealth, race, creed, language and region.

-From the viewpoint of culture, Hajj brings together people of different cultures together.
-It brings increased understanding about different cultures and unites people by ensuring mutual respect and harmony.
 It expands people’s vision and makes them accommodate and leave their biases first at the holy place and then this mutual harmony is perpetuated after one experiences life away from worldly affairs, wearing un-stitched clothes, using no means of adornment and beautification and embracing one’s true identity as the creature of Allah.

 All the people, despite their diverse demographic attributes, wear the same un-stitched clothes, come together at one place, and follow the same rituals and exhibit unity and discipline.
-This feeling and understanding keeps people leave their pride and biases.
-It makes them believe that they are servant of Allah just like everyone else.

 Categories: General Issues About Islam